Dominion Cove Point LNG

-By August 2022, Cove Point had safely loaded 300 commercial cargo for export since exporting began in Spring 2018, reaching 28 countries.

 History

 The facility was originally certified in 1972 for the importation of Algerian LNG for resale through the Columbia Gas Transmission and Consolidated Natural Gas pipeline systems.
 Cove Point began receiving LNG imported from Algeria between 1978 and 1980.

 On October 6, 1979, LNG vapors leaking from a pump exploded, causing 1 death, 1 critical injury, and major damage to the facility.

 The Algerians requested a higher price for the LNG, which the company found unacceptable, so shipment volume decreased and the terminal fell into disuse.

 In 1994, the facility was transformed into a facility to store domestic natural gas.
 A liquefaction unit was installed that cools natural gas to the point where it becomes a liquid, around -162 °C. The facility continued to use the original LNG storage tanks and gasifier units.
 Both the storage and import activity are subject to regulation by the Federal Energy Regulatory Commission (FERC) under the Natural Gas Act.

 In 2001, various parties agreed to resume imports at the facility, while continuing its storage operations.
 Following the construction of a fifth LNG storage tank, imports resumed in the summer of 2003.
 Imported LNG suppliers include BG LNG, Shell LNG, and Statoil.
 In 2006, FERC authorized a further expansion of Cove Point's import capacity on an unregulated basis, with Statoil holding the expanded capacity.
 Storage capacity has recently expanded from 7.8 billion cubic feet of natural gas to the current 14.6 billion cubic feet.